KenticoDevTrev/DynamicRouting/README.md

 Check the License.txt for License information, but in general this tool is free for all to use.

 # Compatability
 Can be used on any Kentico 12 SP site (hotfix 29 or above).
-This was created for the Kentico team and Kentico 2020 should feature some variation of this tool, so upgrading shouldn't be a headache.
+This was created with the Kentico team so upgrading shouldn't be a headache.